WU-Guanying/BIND-main/README.md

 ## Introduction

-This is the repository of our accepted AAAI 2022 paper "BIND: Binding Intertemporal Nodes for Multivariate Timeseries Forecasting".
+The repository is for paper "BIND: Binding Intertemporal Nodes for Multivariate Timeseries Forecasting".
 Paper is available on [arxiv](https://arxiv.org/abs/).

 ## Citation
 If you find this code useful, you may cite us as: